The most frequently asked questions many sellers ask are:

 - Sell part of the note and retain some of the note

-Because of the flexibility that owner financing provides, Capstone Capital USA can help structure the seller financed note to meet the needs of both seller and buyer.
+Because of the flexibility that owner financing provides, Casa Preservation, LLC can help structure the seller financed note to meet the needs of both seller and buyer.
 We can “tailor” a program to solve any problem.
 The buyer will get the property and you, the seller will get the cash.